snowjaguar625/nodebestpractices/README.chinese.md

 **TL;DR:** While not unanimously agreed upon, it is still recommended to put a semicolon at the end of each statement.
 This will make your code more readable and explicit to other developers who read it.

-**Otherwise:** As seen in the previous section, JavaScript's interpreter automatically adds a semicolon at the end of a statement if there isn't one which might lead to some undesired results.
+**Otherwise:** As seen in the previous section, JavaScript's interpeter automatically adds a semicolon at the end of a statement if there isn't one which might lead to some undesired results.

 <br/><br/>